TedHusted/awake/awake.md/awake.md

 ###

-Ally joins Idisi and Titan in the SASI interest hub, using a secure messaging protocol.
+Ally joins Idisi and Titan in the SISS interest hub, using a secure messaging protocol.

 Ally: Olly olly oxen free!